Smacksmack206/reading-notes/class-08.md

 You can use ``@import url(" ")`` to add multiple style sheets within the CSS file

-Or could use link tags within the html
+Or could use link tags within the html.